dbushell/docker-ubuntu/README.md

 # 🐳 Ubuntu Docker Sandbox

 A configured Ubuntu sandbox container with Zsh and Starship shell prompt.
-Also with Vim, Git, and Node.js.
+Also with Vim, Git, Deno, and Node.

 [Why does this exists?](https://dbushell.com/2021/02/22/macos-big-reinstall-docker-traefik-localhost/)